 The IFComp's rules help make sure that entrants, judges, and organizers agree on the purpose, scope, and spirit of the competition.
 We do our best to keep them simple.

-That said, we take them seriously: those who violate a rule once will either be issued a warning or disqualified, at the discretion of the organizer.
+That said, we take them seriously: those who violate a rule once will either be issued a warning or disqualified, at the discretion of the organizers.
 Those who violate a rule twice will be disqualified.

 Judges must play and rate at least five games for their ratings to be counted during a given competition year.